Ankith-Reddy-Boreddy/Ankith-Reddy-Boreddy/README.md

 <div align="center">

-Trust is the first vulnerability | Control is just an illusion waiting to be exploited
+"Trust is the first vulnerability"

 </div>